A car parked on the side of a street in London.

 What happens if I don’t pass the eligibility criteria?

-Ouch, getting rejected from a provider won’t be fun but you have to accept that car subscriptions tend to put more weight on certain aspects of your driving history.
+Ouch, getting rejected from a provider won’t be fun but you have to accept that car subscriptions tend to prioritise certain aspects of your driving history.
+The requirements are typically more comprehensive than other vehicle services

-If a car subscription company is unable to accept your application, they will inform you and explain the reasons why you didn’t pass their checks.
+If a car subscription company is unable to accept your application, the company will:

 As some providers try to get your account up and running as soon as possible, they will as ask you for the deposit before all background checks have been carried out.
 In those situations, if you don’t meet their requirements, your deposit will be refunded in full.